Tinkerforge/doc/source/Hardware/Bricklets/Current12.rst

-If you connect the Brick to the PC over USB, you should see a tab named "Current12 Bricklet" in the Brick Viewer after you pressed "connect", select this tab.
+If you connect the Brick to the PC over USB, you should see a tab named "Current12 Bricklet" in the Brick Viewer after you pressed "connect".
+Select this tab.
-If everything went as expected you can now see the exact current in Ampere and a graph that shows the current over time.
+If everything went as expected you can now see the current used by the motor and a graph that shows the current over time.

 .. image:: /Images/Bricklets/bricklet_current12_brickv.jpg